changswap/changswap-document/products/prediction/prediction-guide.md

 ![](../../.gitbook/assets/docs-masthead-4-.png)

-Playing PancakeSwap’s Prediction lets you test your foresight to earn rewards.
-Use your market knowledge or gut feeling to predict if the BNBUSDT price will go up or down in the near future.
+Playing ChangSwap’s Prediction lets you test your foresight to earn rewards.
+Use your market knowledge or gut feeling to predict if the KUBUSDT price will go up or down in the near future.
 Get it right and you’ll collect a share of the round’s prize pool!

 {% hint style="warning" %}
-PancakeSwap’s Prediction is a new product that we still consider to be in beta.
+ChangSwap’s Prediction is a new product that we still consider to be in beta.
 We may make changes in the future to improve Prediction.
-As always, the PancakeSwap team will inform users of any changes that will impact how the product works.
+As always, the ChangSwap team will inform users of any changes that will impact how the product works.
 {% endhint %}

 ## Accepting terms of the beta

 Before you can use Prediction, you’ll need to review and accept the terms.

-Visit the [PancakeSwap Prediction page](https://pancakeswap.finance/prediction).
+Visit the [ChangSwap Prediction page](https://changswap.com/prediction).
 You will see a “Welcome!” window explaining that the Prediction product is still in beta.

 ![](https://lh4.googleusercontent.com/GA0nTC9\_fGjLP2Bt0u7f1VV9Dj4BCHAmqlLSwwQPWTQzDOcKu1ZBqjVzYQOIalerZUac\_oBk2FYggw1-JpuTIQ4XPga7ZfUVPXOOikEySeYi4O-xr1O4XQFOVw8zilyRCfGkuXeO)